Causal Rule Sets for Identifying Subgroups with Enhanced Treatment Effect: Model Fitting

 \subsection{Candidate Rule Generation}

-Our rule generation approach follows and modifies Virtual Twins (VT) methods \cite{foster_subgroup_2011}.
-First, two random forest \cite{breiman2001random} are built to predict $p(y_i=1)$ in control and treatment groups, respectively.
+The goal of this step is to generate promising candidate rules to create search space for the algorithm.
+A good rule should cover instances with a large treatment effect.
+Our rule generation approach modifies the Virtual Twins (VT) methods \citep{foster_subgroup_2011}.
+First, two random forests are built to predict $p(y_i=1)$ in control and treatment groups, respectively.

-$\hat{p}_i(1) - \hat{p}_i(0)$ can be regarded as an estimate of the treatment effect on instance $i$.
-In VT \cite{foster_subgroup_2011}, it is then directly used as a classification or regression label to build a tree and get subgroups.
-However, this approach produces suboptimal solutions in our model since our goal is to find an optimal set of rules that \emph{collectively} capture a subgroup.
-A single rule with high estimated treatment effect is not necessarily selected since it might work poorly with other selected rules.
-Nonetheless, this estimation is useful in narrowing down the search space, since it is unlikely that a collectively good set of rules contains a rule that is particularly bad.
-Therefore, we need only find rules with a high estimated treatment effect.

-In order to find these rules, we define a binary variable to indicate if $\hat{p}_i(1) - \hat{p}_i(0)$ is non-negative:
+Therefore, $\hat{p}_i(1) - \hat{p}_i(0)$ can be regarded as an estimate of the treatment effect on instance $i$.
+We do not need this estimate to be accurate, as it is only used to provide potentially useful starting points for our method.
+We proceed to define a binary variable to indicate if $\hat{p}_i(1) - \hat{p}_i(0)$ is larger than $\epsilon$:

-$Z_i=1$ represents instances with non-negative estimated treatment effects from which we mine frequent itemsets.
-There are many off-the-shelf techniques that can mine rules sufficiently fast.
-In this particular work, we used FP-Growth \cite{borgelt2005implementation}.
-FP-Growth takes binary-coded data where each column represents whether the attributes satisfy a condition.
-A condition can refer to either a continuous attribute within a range (for example, age is between 10 to 20) or a categorical attribute within a specific category (for example, gender is male).
-Since the rules are mined only from the positive class, they cover observations with larger estimated treatment effect than the general population.
+where $\epsilon$ is the average treatment effect on the entire dataset estimated using the implementation from \cite{sekhon2011multivariate}.
+Thus we obtain a list of binary labels indicating whether an instance is estimated to demonstrate treatment effect higher than the whole population.
+We then use the FP-growth algorithm \citep{han2000mining} to mine rules from the subset of training data with $Z_i=1$. \citep[Note that there are many other off-the-shelf techniques that can be used instead of FP-growth if desired, see][]{michalski2013machine}.
+In this particular work, we used the FP-Growth implementation in python of \citet{borgelt2005implementation}.
+It takes binary-coded data where each column represents whether the attributes satisfy a condition.
+A condition can refer to either a continuous attribute within a range (for example, age is between 10 to 20) or a categorical attribute equal to a specific category (for example, gender is male).

-\textbf{Validity check} To control for confounding, a candidate rule need to cover treatment and control groups with similar distributions.
-Therefore, we apply a two-sample Student's t-test on the treatment and control groups covered by each rule.
-It checks if two distributions have the same mean.
-If it does, then we can assume the two distributions are approximately similar.
-We only keep rules with a p-value significantly small.
-In our work we used $p<0.05$.
+Since VT was developed to work on randomized data, whereas we assume we are working on observational data, here we do a balance check for each candidate rule to ensure the independence between $T$ and $\mathbf{x}$.
+We apply a multivariate two-sample Student's t-test on the treatment and control groups covered by each rule.
+It checks if two distributions have different means.
+If the means are statistically significantly different between treatment and control covariates, then this is not desired.
+We keep only rules with sufficiently large p-values.
+In our work we used $p>0.05$.